 The EUSART supports 9-bit character transmissions.
 When the 9-Bit Transmit Enable (TX9) bit is set, the EUSART will shift nine bits out for each character transmitted.
-The TX9D bit is the ninth, and Most Significant data bit.
-When transmitting 9-bit data, the TX9D data bit must be written before writing the eight Least Significant bits into the TXxREG.
-All nine bits of data will be transferred to the TSR shift register immediately after the TXxREG is written.
+The TX9D bit is the ninth and Most Significant data bit.
+When transmitting 9-bit data, the TX9D data bit must be written before writing the eight Least Significant bits into the TXXREG.
+All nine bits of data will be transferred to the TSR register immediately after the TXXREG is written.

 A special 9-bit Address mode is available for use with multiple receivers.
-See the "Address Detection" section for more information on the Address mode.
+See 24.1.2.7 Address Detection for more information on the Address mode.